pivotal/blog/content/post/day-in-the-life-sm.md

 {{< responsive-figure src="/images/day-in-the-life-sm/pairing.jpg" class="center small" caption="Angela and I pairing.">}}

-Cloud Foundry is an open source PaaS with contributions from a number of organizations and individual developers.
+Cloud Foundry is an open source Platform-as-a-Service with contributions from a number of organizations and individual developers.
 My team works entirely in the open-source.